Cyfrin/Updraft/courses/formal-verification/1-horse-store/25-revert/+page.md

 ## What Happens When We Don't "Jump"?

 Now that we've accounted for each of our contract's function in our function dispatcher, we're done, right?
 Not exactly.
-Our code won't just stop executing if no valid `JUMPDEST` is found, it'll continue to the next operation (which in ourcase happens to be a `JUMPDEST`).
+Our code won't just stop executing if no valid `JUMPDEST` is found, it'll continue to the next operation (which in our case happens to be a `JUMPDEST`).

 We could easily imagine a scenario where `call data` is sent to our contract, no `function selector` matches are found, and arbitrary code is executed when we don't intend!